The Current AI Healthcare Landscape: From Experimental to Essential

 - Post-market surveillance and performance monitoring

-All medical AI must comply with health data privacy regulations:
+All medical AI must comply with health data privacy regulations.
+The intersection of AI and privacy law creates unique compliance challenges.

-- Business Associate Agreements (BAAs) for AI vendors handling PHI
+- Business Associate Agreements (BAAs): Required with all AI vendors handling PHI

 Ethical Considerations in Medical AI

-AI systems trained on biased data can perpetuate or amplify health disparities:
+AI systems trained on biased data can perpetuate or amplify health disparities.
+Historical healthcare data often reflects systemic inequities, and AI can learn and amplify these patterns.

-- Ensure diverse training data that represents all patient populations
+- Ensure training data represents all patient populations

 - Regular testing for performance across demographic groups

-- Transparency about model limitations and bias mitigation efforts
+- Transparency about model limitations and known biases

 Clinical Responsibility and Liability

-- AI should be considered a decision support tool, not a replacement
+- Clinicians remain ultimately responsible: AI is a decision support tool, not a replacement for clinical judgment

 Patient Consent and Transparency

-- Patients should be informed when AI is being used in their care
+Patients should be informed when AI is being used in their care and understand how it affects their treatment.
+This represents both an ethical imperative and increasingly a legal requirement.

 - Explain AI recommendations in understandable terms